 - Works for your general lifestyle

-As with most other diets, the main criteria for success is whether or not you can follow the diet for the long term.
-If you like the keto lifestyle, the diet works great.
+As with most other diets, the main criteria for success is whether or not it is sustainable for the long term.
+If you like the keto lifestyle, the diet can work great.
 If you hate it, it probably won’t work for you.

 A quick note on keto and water retention

-You often hear people who start a keto diet exclaim, “I’ve been keto for a week, and I’ve already lost 6 lbs!
+You often hear people who start a keto diet exclaim, “I’ve been keto for a week, and I’ve already lost 6 pounds!
 I love it!”

-While this can be a great motivator to stick to the diet, most of that initial weight loss consists of water due to less glycogen storage.
+While this can be a great motivator to stick to the diet, most of that initial weight loss consists of water due to less glycogen storage (glycogen is the storage form of glucose).

-Because you eat fewer carbs, you will have lesser glycogen stores.
-Less glycogen means less water retained.
-Less water retained and, you guessed it…the scale goes down.
-There is nothing wrong with that – just don’t mistake lost water weight for fat loss.
+Because you eat fewer carbs, you will have fewer glycogen stores.
+Less glycogen means less water is retained.
+Less water is retained, and, you guessed it: the scale goes down.
+There is nothing wrong with that — just don’t mistake lost water weight for fat loss.

 Keto diet and exercise

-Starting on a ketogenic diet can influence your exercise performance in multiple ways, both positive and negative.
-During the first 1-2 weeks (the “adaption period,” which I will get back to later), you will most likely see a decrease in energy and athletic performance across the board while your body adjusts to the new diet.
-This is perfectly normal and should NOT be a cause for concern or make you abandon the diet.
+Starting on a ketogenic diet can influence your exercise performance in multiple ways.
+During the “adaptation period” (which I will get back to later), you will most likely see a decrease in energy and athletic performance across the board while your body adjusts to the new diet.

 When your body has adapted to the ketogenic diet, you will most likely experience that cardio returns to its previous level of difficulty, but strength training may or may not be harder.

-Personally, all of my lifts dropped 40-50 lbs. for the first 4-6 weeks after I switched to a keto diet.
+Personally, all of my lifts dropped 40 to 50 pounds for the first four to six weeks after I switched to a keto diet.
 Weights that I used to toss around with ease became tougher to move until I was fully adapted.

-It’s not impossible to improve strength while on a keto diet, but it can make the process substantially more difficult.
+It may not be impossible to improve strength while on a keto diet, but it can make the process substantially more challenging.

 How difficult is a keto diet to follow?